Risk-Sensitive Model Predictive Control: Risk-sensitive control

-\paragraph{Breakdown\pp} The stochastic control problem may be unbounded ($J^\star = -\infty$) or infeasible ($J^\star = \infty$).
+\ifieee \else \paragraph{Breakdown\pp} The stochastic control problem may be unbounded ($J^\star = -\infty$) or infeasible ($J^\star = \infty$).
 It may also be finite for some value of $\gamma$, but infinite for some larger value of $\gamma$.
 This phenomenon is called \emph{neurotic breakdown}, and is simply a special interpretation of infeasibility due to a large value of $\gamma$.
+This may occur even if the stage cost functions $g_t$ only take finite values.
 It may also be that $J^\star$ is finite for some value of $\gamma$, but is $-\infty$ for some smaller value of $\gamma$.
-This is likewise called \emph{euphoric breakdown}.
+This is likewise called \emph{euphoric breakdown}. \fi